Connect with us

 An image showcasing the intricate process of gliding in biology

-Have you ever been curious about how some creatures seamlessly navigate their surroundings?
+Have you ever wondered how some creatures effortlessly navigate their surroundings?

 Gliding in biology is a fascinating phenomenon that allows organisms to move smoothly without the use of wings or limbs.